Solvorn

+History

 Solvorn has a long history as a trade center, a church site, a courthouse site, and it was the seat of the district magistrate for Inner Sogn.
 The village has had a church since the Middle Ages, the first time Solvorn Church is mentioned in historical records is in the 14th century.
 Solvorn was a natural place to go to for all the people who lived around the lake Hafslovatnet and its surrounding villages when they would sell or buy anything.
 The village had its heyday when the fjord was the main thoroughfare for transportation for the region.
-Since that time, car transportation has become more important that fjord travel, and the Norwegian County Road 55 was built on the other side of the mountains, closer to Hafslo, so Solvorn is no longer located along the main transportation route.
+Since that time, car transportation has become more important than fjord travel, and the Norwegian County Road 55 was built on the other side of the mountains, closer to Hafslo, so Solvorn is no longer located along the main transportation route.
 Solvorn received a post office in 1841 and had that post office until 1995 when it was closed.